ramonemairs/osTicket-installation/README.md

 <img width="2812" height="1670" alt="image" src="https://github.com/user-attachments/assets/44043ae8-f86a-4d44-96cf-a7cf026f430e" />

-After renaming the file right click the folder and click properties then go to security the go to advanced the disabled inheritance and click remove all inherited permissions from this object then add new permission and then click select  principal then type everyone and click check names then click ok then check the full control box then click apply and ok.
+After renaming the file right click the folder and click properties then go to security then go to advanced then disabled inheritance and click remove all inherited permissions from this object then add new permission and then click select  principal then type everyone and click check names then click ok then check the full control box then click apply and ok.

 <img width="1846" height="1376" alt="image" src="https://github.com/user-attachments/assets/e12d1c43-e423-4b53-a4b2-67962be72755" />

-Now its to go to Heidi SQL and create a database to run osticket , first open the folder and go to the osticket installation files once in the file look for heidi SQL and double check it and click next for everything and then install the once install check the box that says launch Heidi SQL and click finish.
+Now go to Heidi SQL and create a database to run osticket , first open the folder and go to the osticket installation files once in the file look for heidi SQL and double check it and click next for everything and then install  once installed  check the box that says launch Heidi SQL and click finish.

 <img width="1878" height="1180" alt="image" src="https://github.com/user-attachments/assets/4d743628-2a41-42b2-b2d1-993c5262a5db" />

-After launching  Heidi SQL look to the botton of the screen and click new ,when it is created look to the right where users and password and type (root) for both then click open then once opened look at the top left where unnamed is or the dolphin sign right click that and rename it to (osTicket) make sure its spelt exactly like that then click ok.
+After launching  Heidi SQL look to the botton of the screen and click new ,when it is created look to the right where users and password is and type (root) for both, then click open then once opened look at the top left where unnamed is or the dolphin sign right click that and rename it to (osTicket) make sure its spelt exactly like that then click ok.